Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 <img width="726" alt="image" src="https://user-images.githubusercontent.com/30332629/206828089-2bf1a403-392d-42d4-ab4f-0767f6475846.png">

-Table above indicates that MindsDB tries several ML models and selects RandomForest for our datase.
+The table above exhibits all the ML models that MindsDB has tried and indicates that it selected RandomForest for our regression task.

 ### Conclusion